 Our next metric challenged each vacuum on how well it could clean in cramped and confined space.
 We ranked and scored each one on how well it could clean debris out of a sliding window track and on how far it could effectively clean under a low piece of furniture and under an appliance.
 These assessments again are responsible for 20% of the overall score for each vacuum.

-To see how well they would do at cleaning under furniture, we used a shelving unit with a 3" gap between the base shelf and the floor, then measured how far each one could effectively clean.
-Both of these vacuums can reach as far as you can when using the crevice tool and hose attachment — almost 3' in our tests!
+To see how well they would do at cleaning under furniture, we used a shelving unit with a three-inch gap between the base shelf and the floor, then measured how far each one could effectively clean.
+Both of these vacuums can reach as far as you can when using the crevice tool and hose attachment — almost three feet in our tests!

 Next, the Shark ION W1 caused a bit of an upset, earning a 7 out of 10.
-It matched the top products when it came to cleaning out the window track and reached up to 13" in the larger opening, but only made it 4" when we halved the size of the gap.
+It matched the top products when it came to cleaning out the window track and reached up to 13 inches in the larger opening, but only made it four inches when we halved the size of the gap.

 The BLACK+DECKER HHVI320JR02 came next, earning a 6 out of 10.
 It left a bit more mess behind in the window track than the Shark or the Dyson.
 It couldn't quite reach as far as the Shark in the wider opening but did slightly exceed it in the thinner gap.
 However, it couldn't come close to comparing to the reach of the vacuums that have a hose attachment, like the V7 or the Flex Vac.